davidmashburn/SeedWaterSegmenter/README.rst

 - PyPI:        http://pypi.python.org/pypi/SeedWaterSegmenter

-The Google Code page also has some binary releases (http://code.google.com/p/seedwater/) that should work on 32-bit Windows and 64-bit Windows (and these will also generate desktop icons).

-You may also want to read the manual: "SeedWaterSegmenter V x.x Manual.txt"
+You may also want to read the manual, but be aware that it needs updating: "SeedWaterSegmenter V x.x Manual.txt"

 ----